 Without neurons, synapses or even a brain, plants lack a strict nervous system.
+Hence, they are unable to feel pain in the traditional sense.
 However, they seem to still be able to respond to external physical stimuli.
-It is no surprise then that plants have developed their own set of signaling mechanisms.
+It is no surprise then that plants have developed their own set of responses to ‘pain’.
 After all, they already have a few hundred million years of survival and evolution under their belt!

 When plants are touched, certain genes in their DNA are expressed, which in turn changes the way they grow.
 Since plants are unable to ‘move’ away from the cause of the stimuli, the only way they can protect themselves is to change their own physiology.
 A 2016 study found that spraying water onto plants initiated changes in gene expressions within just a few minutes3!